build-trust/ockam-website/src/content/learn/how-to-guides/rust-sdk-code-examples/nodes-and-hub.md

 ## Ockam Transports

 Ockam uses pluggable transport libraries to interface with different networking channels.
-The `ockam_tcp_transport` crate exposes a TCP transport router, and connection worker concept.
-With it you can connect to any other TCP transport implementation.
+The `ockam_tcp_transport` crate provides workers that can listen, connect, and route messages over TCP.
+With it, you can connect to any other TCP transport implementation.

 First, import the required items from the TCP transport crate: